Frankly Speaking Debate Competition

 The individual winner of the Year 10/11 category will receive a private tour of the Houses of Parliament with The Right Honourable Baroness Anelay of St Johns.
 The individual winner of the Year 12/13 category will join students from across Europe and the United States for an all-expenses-paid Summer school at the prestigious Benjamin Franklin Transatlantic Fellows Summer Institute.
 In 2022 this was held at Purdue University, Indiana, over 4 weeks in June-July.

-For more information about the 2023 competition please contact our Education Manager.
+For information about the 2024 competition please contact our Education Manager.